upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/trainer_class_sprite_sync_diagnostics.md

 alternative target class exists in the same allowed pool.
 If a pool has only one valid class, identity is allowed because no different target exists.

-Rival/Friend-tagged rows are the intentional exception to fully independent per-trainer assignment.
+Rival/Friend rows are the intentional exception to fully independent per-trainer assignment.
 Because those rows represent a continuing story identity, Sprite Sync gives the Rival group one shared target class, and the visible `trainerPic` follows that shared class across Rival appearances.
+Detection uses explicit Rival/Friend tags when present, known FRLG Rival TrainerData IDs, the sanitized untagged Rival IDs observed in local smoke, and Rival/Friend class or display labels such as `Rival Terry` when tags are missing.
 Regular trainers and non-rival runtime-source trainers remain per-trainer randomized.

 This is a chaotic opt-in visual consistency mode.
 It is not a lore/plausibility mode, not a regular-only stable mode and not a promise that a trainer remains in